Mahidi99/Financial-Calculator-App/README.md

     3)  Loans - compound interest with regular payments
     4)  Mortgage

-  In addition to this this software contains a help view that contains instructions and guidance to the user on how to use the software.
+  In addition to this this software contains a help view that contains instructions and guidance to the user on how to use this software.